Editor and Manager, Alumni CommunicationsRachel Kuebler

 Josh Sellmeyer, BA ’13, MA ’13

 Josh Sellmeyer graduated from Webster University in May 2013 with a BA in journalism and an MA in media communications.
-He recently completed his first season as assistant coach of the Webster University men’s soccer team.
+He is in his third season as assistant coach of the Webster University men’s soccer team.
 Sellmeyer had a standout four-year playing career for both the Gorloks’ soccer and tennis programs.
 He was a two-time All-Conference first-team selection in soccer, and he was named 2012 Conference Player of the Year.
 In tennis, Sellmeyer holds the Webster record for the highest winning percentage in both singles and doubles play.

 Sellmeyer received the Outstanding Male Student-Athlete Award and the Capstone Award for Leadership from Webster in 2013.
 Additionally, he was a finalist for the prestigious NCAA Jim McKay Scholarship award his senior year.
 He won numerous state and regional journalism awards during his collegiate career, including being named the Great Plains Journalism Awards Student Writer of the Year in 2013.
-For the second issue of Glimpse, Sellmeyer edited the Homecoming Garden Glow video featuring interviews with Webster alumni; he also wrote the introduction to that video.
+For this issue of Glimpse, Sellmeyer wrote the feature stories about Chris Morris and the Alumni Entrepreneurs, as well as “Paying It Forward, Paying It Back”.

-Jennifer Starkey graduated from Webster University in May 1998 with a BA in broadcast journalism and currently works as the Associate Director of Public Relations within the Global Marketing and Communications unit of Webster University.
+Jennifer Starkey graduated from Webster University in May 1998 with a BA in broadcast journalism and in December 2016 with a MA in Communications Management.
+She currently works as the Associate Director of Public Relations within the Global Marketing and Communications unit of Webster University.
 Jennifer has 10 years of experience in media relations for both nationally focused non-profits and international corporations.
 Prior to working in public relations, she worked as a television news producer in central Missouri before working as a producer at a 24-hour cable news network in Austin, Texas.
 She received awards from both the Houston and Dallas Press Clubs for newscasts she produced.
-She is currently pursuing her MA in Communications Management.
-For this issue of Glimpse, Starkey co-wrote the “Paying it Forward, Paying it Back” story.

 A special note to Tuva Interactive for their team's dedication to developing and designing a unique platform to share information to and about our impressive Alumni.
 The development firm, located in Kirkwood, MO, has helped guide and design what you see today.
 In true Webster fashion, they were encouraged to think outside of the box and envision a new way to share our exciting stories with the world.
 Please, help us in thanking the entire Tuva team for their creativity and effort in building Glimpse, The Webster University Alumni Digital Publication.